egelev/karabiner-config/README.md

 **How to disable the configurations ?**
 1. Open Karabiner-Elements
 2. Select the 'Complex Modifications' tab
-3. Click the remove button for the configuration you want to disable.
+3. Click the 'Remove' button for the configuration you want to disable.
 This won't delete the config.
 You will be able to re-enable it later.

 All these configurations rely on the fact that **cmd** and **ctrl** are swapped and they modify the behaviour of **ctrl**.